Port Hueneme, California: Economy

-The business district is on Channel Islands Boulevard on the north side of the city separated from the original downtown by the Naval base.
+The business district is on Channel Islands Boulevard on the north side of the city separated from the original downtown by the naval base.

 Cannabis

-Under the legalization of the sale and distribution of cannabis in California, the city developed a model program as the only city in Ventura county to initially allow multiple types of marijuana businesses, including cultivation, manufacturing and retail sales.
-Commercial activities, such as growing, testing, and selling cannabis within their jurisdiction may be regulated by each city by licensing none or only some of these activities but local governments may not prohibit adults from growing, using, or transporting marijuana for personal use.
-The retail shops in the city are required to have armed security on the premises during hours of operation with some businesses deciding to have a guard nearby 24 hours a day.
-Security video feed from the shops must be accessible to the police at all times.
+Under the legalization of the sale and distribution of cannabis in California, the city developed a model program as the only city in Ventura County to initially allow multiple types of marijuana businesses, including cultivation, manufacturing, and retail sales.
+Commercial activities, such as growing, testing, and selling cannabis within their jurisdiction may be regulated by each city by licensing none or only some of these activities, but local governments may not prohibit adults from growing, using, or transporting marijuana for personal use.
+The retail shops in the city are required to have armed security on the premises during hours of operation, with some businesses deciding to have a guard nearby 24 hours a day.
+Security video feeds from the shops must be accessible to the police at all times.

 By the end of 2018, the city had four recreational marijuana storefronts.
 As one of the few cities with retail, the city found that about 10 percent of the customers are from Port Hueneme with approximately 50 percent from the adjacent city of Oxnard.
 About 15 percent were from Camarillo and 10 percent from Ventura with the remaining 15 percent of customers coming from other areas.
 During a city sponsored workshop in 2019, the chief of the state Bureau of Cannabis Control, which regulates the industry said, “I think you have a lot to be proud of this city.
 This city has shown if it's done right, it really works well.”
 In 2022, the city council approved allowing cannabis events with sale and consumption at the Hueneme Beach Park parking lots after a small cannabis farmers market in December 2021 generated about $4,000 in city revenue.
 Only one event of the series of six events occurred after the first event had poor attendance and sales, prompting the event organizers to cancel the remaining 5 approved events.
 The city was the first in the county to allow cannabis lounges in 2022, which opened in 2023.

-Five percent of gross revenues from these businesses is collected by the city per agreements that allow them to operate in the city.
+About 5% of gross revenues from these businesses is collected by the city per agreements that allow them to operate in the city.
 This has helped with a deficit city budget.
 The city was able to produce a balanced budget without dipping into reserves in 2019 for the first time in many years partially due to the cannabis revenue.
 In the fiscal year 2020, the city collected $2.2 million.
 Businesses are required to contribute one percent to community activities.

-Near the end of 2023, the city had nine dispensaries, seven delivery-only services and one microbusiness that has cannabis retail, cultivation and distribution.
+Near the end of 2023, the city had nine dispensaries, seven delivery-only services, and one microbusiness that has cannabis retail, cultivation, and distribution.
 The fees collected by the city peaked at $2.9 million in 2022 with businesses reporting stagnant or falling revenue in 2023.